Monopoles and foliations without holonomy-invariant transverse measure

-If $\mathcal{F}_1$ has a transverse invariant measure $\mu$, let $A$ be a minimal set contained in the support of $\mu$.
-Since $\mathcal{F}_1$ has no closed leaf, the minimal set $A$ is either equal to $Y$ or is exceptional.
-If $A$ is exceptional, by Sacksteder's theorem, there exists a leaf $L$ in $A$ containing a curve of contracting linear holonomy.
+If $\mathcal{F}_1$ has a holonomy-invariant transverse measure $\mu$, let $A$ be a minimal set contained in the support of $\mu$.
+The existence of $A$ follows from \cite[Corollary 4.1.13]{candel2000foliations}.
+Since $\mathcal{F}_1$ has no closed leaf, the minimal set $A$ is either equal to $Y$ or is exceptional as defined in \cite[Definition 4.1.4]{candel2000foliations}.
+If $A$ is exceptional, by Sacksteder's theorem \cite[Theorem 8.2.1]{candel2000foliations}, there exists a leaf $L$ in $A$ containing a curve of contracting linear holonomy.
 Since $L$ is in the support of $\mu$, on a neighborhood of $L$ the measure $\mu$ has to be a constant multiple of the delta measure of $L$.
 This implies that $L$ is a closed leaf, which is a contradiction.
-Therefore $A=Y$, and in this case $\mathcal{F}_1$ can be further perturbed in the $C^0$ norm to a foliation which is homeomorphic to a surface bundle over $S^1$ foliated by the fibers (corollary 9.5.9 of \cite{candel2000foliations}). \end{proof}
+Therefore $A=Y$.
+By \cite[Proposition 9.5.8]{candel2000foliations}, in this case $Y$ is diffeomorphic to a surface bundle over $S^1$. \end{proof}